Schenectady, New York: Geography

-It is part of the Capital District, the metropolitan area surrounding Albany, the state of New York's capital.
+It is part of the Capital District, the metropolitan area surrounding Albany, the New York's state capital.
 Along with Albany and Troy, it is one of the three principal population and industrial centers in the region.

 Interstate 890 runs through Schenectady, and the New York State Thruway (Interstate 90) is nearby.
 Amtrak has a station in Schenectady.
 The nearest airport is Schenectady County Airport; the nearest commercial airport is Albany International Airport.

 ZIP code 12345, which is used by the GE plant in Schenectady, has attracted media attention on account of its simplicity.
+Thousands of letters and Christmas lists addressed to Santa Claus are mailed to the ZIP code every year.